 Zinc is an essential mineral necessary for metabolism, immune function, and wound healing.
 It is also required for any cells that rapidly divide, like the cells that make up nails.
 Zinc enables proteins in the body, including nails, to remain and grow strong.
 A deficiency of zinc often presents in nail health, including vertical ridges.
 Extreme deficiency could lead to nail loss.
 Zinc can be found in most meats, poultry, seafood, legumes, and whole grains.
 It is also available as a supplement in capsule or lozenge form.

 Vitamin D is necessary for the absorption of calcium, which maintains healthy bones.
 If your nails are peeling, brittle, or have vertical ridges, you may be vitamin D deficient.
 Dubbed “the sunshine vitamin,” one of the best sources is sunlight.
 It can also be found in fatty fish, beef, liver, egg yolk, and fortified dairy, orange juice, and cereals.
-Another excellent source is a high quality supplement like Care/of’s vitamin D, The Sunny D3.
+Another excellent source is a high quality supplement like Care/of’s vitamin D supplement.

 There is very little likelihood that your vertical nail ridges are a result of vitamin A deficiency.
 While it may cause scaly, dry skin, brittle nails, nail discoloration, and loss of hair, the deficiency is extremely uncommon in the United States.
 Supplementation is only recommended when there is a true vitamin A deficiency.
 Good food sources include leafy greens, broccoli, orange and yellow vegetables (especially carrots), cantaloupe, beef liver, fish oils, milk, and fortified foods.